saverio-negro/StackBoard/README.md

 }
 ```

-This wrapper is critical for differentiating between leaf views and structural containers (i.e., sections), enabling runtime behavior branching.
+The `AnyBlock` wrapper is going to play a crucial role when we are recursively traversing the tree of type-erased views.
+It is key to differentiating between leaf views (view nodes with no children) and structural containers (i.e., sections), enabling runtime behavior branching.

 ---